MITRECND/picaboo/README.md

 [TARGET PARAMETERS] : Runtime parameters of the target.
 Context varies depending on the file type.
-        dll  - Export entry of target DLL. exe  - Runtime parameters to use for EXE.
+        dll  - Export entry of target DLL. exe  - Runtime parameters to use for EXE. pic  - Offset to begin execution (must be specified in hex with '0x' prefix).
 ```

 This program hooks and monitors calls to various Windows fuctions involved with the allocation of memory.
 It pays specific attention to new allocations that request `PAGE_EXECUTE_READWRITE` permissions.
 These permissions are usually requested by crypted executables that allocate memory for a buffer that is subsequently decrypted and executed. `picaboo` modifies these calls via an API hook, and changing the page permissions to `PAGE_READWRITE`.